Mere-exposure effect: Zajonc (1960s–1990s)

 In yet another variation, participants were shown an image on a tachistoscope for a very brief duration that could not be perceived consciously.
-This subliminal exposure produced the same effect, though it is important to note that subliminal effects are unlikely to occur without controlled laboratory conditions.
+This subliminal exposure produced the same effect, though subliminal effects are unlikely to occur without controlled laboratory conditions.

 According to Zajonc, the mere-exposure effect is capable of taking place without conscious cognition, and "preferences need no inferences".
 This claim has spurred much research in the relationship between cognition and affect.
 Zajonc explains that if preferences (or attitudes) were based merely on information units with affect attached to them, then persuasion would be fairly simple.
 He argues that this is not the case: such simple persuasion tactics have failed miserably.
 Zajonc states that affective responses to stimuli happen much more quickly than cognitive responses, and that these responses are often made with much more confidence.
 He states that thought (cognition) and feeling (affect) are distinct, and that cognition is not free from affect, nor is affect free of cognition: that "the form of experience that we came to call feeling accompanies all cognitions, that it arises early in the process of registration and retrieval, albeit weakly and vaguely, and that it derives from a parallel, separate, and partly independent system in the organism."

 According to Zajonc, there is no empirical proof that cognition precedes any form of decision-making.
 While this is a common assumption, Zajonc argues it is more likely that decisions are made with little to no cognition.
 He equates deciding upon something with liking it, meaning that we cognize reasons to rationalize a decision more often than deciding upon it.
 In other words, we make judgments first, and then seek to justify them by rationalization.